CiscoDevNet/webexcc-digital-channels/Webex Connect Flows/v3.3/Template/Media Specific Workflows/README.md

 * **SMS Inbound Flow** - This workflow will be triggered for every inbound customer sms sent over the integrated SMS phone number.
 * **Email Inbound Flow** - This workflow will be triggered for every inbound customer email to the integrated email account.
 * **Whatsapp Inbound Flow** - This workflow will be triggered for every inbound customer message over the integrated whatsapp business number.
+* **Apple Messages For Business Inbound Flow** - This workflow will be triggered for every inbound customer message over the integrated apple business account.
 * **Live Chat Close Flow** - This workflow will be triggered when a livechat customer has ended the chat.

 Note :
 - Queue selection from queue task node is mandatory for any channel flows before making the flow live.